 What DNV has to offer

 DNV is your one-stop shop for a broad spectrum of classification and certification services.
-Hulls, masts and rigging – all can be checked and certified by DNV.
+Hulls, masts and rigging – all can be verified and certified by DNV.

-A DNV class certificate is only awarded if a sailing or motor yacht meets the highest safety standards.
+A DNV class certificate is only awarded if a motor or sailing yacht meets the highest safety standards.

 Our comprehensive examination process covers: